Director

 Giovanna Rafanello

-Giovanna is a senior at Fordham University.
-She is majoring in Psychology and began research with the Memory and Aging Lab in the Fall of 2019.
-She is interested in Developmental Psychology, specifically identity development in the transition from adolescence to adulthood.
+Giovanna is an 2023 alum of Fordham College Rose Hill, where she majored in Psychology and Italian.
+She has volunteered with the Memory and Aging Lab since Fall of 2019.
+Giovanna is interested in Developmental Psychology, specifically identity development in the transition from adolescence to adulthood and works as the lab manager for the 3D lab at Fordham University.
 She intends to continue research in graduate school and obtain her PhD.

 Past Undergraduate Lab Members